What is the meaning of baptism?

 Baptism doesn’t make you a believer – it shows that you already believe.
 Baptism does not “save” you, only your faith in Christ does that.
 Baptism is like a wedding ring, it’s the outward symbol of the commitment you make in your heart.
 “For it is by grace you have been saved, through faith…it is a gift of God – not by works, so that no one can boast.”
 (Ephesians 2:8, 9).

 It illustrates Christ’s burial and resurrection.
 “Christ died for our sins… He was buried… and he rose again.”
-(1 Cor.
-15:3-4) “For when you were baptized, you were buried with Christ, and in baptism you were also raised with Christ.”
-(Col. 2:12)
+(1 Corinthians 15:3-4) “For when you were baptized, you were buried with Christ, and in baptism you were also raised with Christ.”
+(Colossians 2:12)

 Who should be baptized and when?